Addition of vitamins and minerals

 Conditions for the addition of vitamins and minerals to foods

-The Commission has received a request from a Member State to initiate the procedure under Article 8 of the Regulation for Ephedra species (Ephedra spp.) and for yohimbe (Pausinystalia yohimbe).
-The following available information has been submitted to the European Food Safety Authority (EFSA) for a safety assessment:
+The Commission has received a request from a Member State to initiate the procedure under Article 8 of the Regulation for Ephedra species and for Yohimbe (Pausinystalia yohimbe (K. Schum.)
+Pierre ex Beille) .
+The following information was submitted to the European Food Safety Authority (EFSA) for a safety assessment:

-Article 16 of the Regulation provides for the submission by the Commission to the European Parliament and the Council of a report that evaluates the effects of implementation of the Regulation.
+Article 16 of the Regulation provides for the submission of a report - by the Commission to the European Parliament and the Council - that evaluates the effects of implementation of the Regulation.
 Commission Implementing Regulation (EU) No 489/2012 establishes implementing rules for the application of Article 16 of Regulation (EC) No 1925/2006.
+The Commission’s work on the report is still on-going.